New & Used Audi S8: In Depth

 MORE: Read our 2015 Audi A8 / S8 review

-The A8 was redesigned in that year, but it wouldn't be until 2007 that Audi revisited the S8 for American drivers.
-The wait was worth it: instead of a V-8 engine underhood, the S8 bore a mighty, Lamborghini-derived V-10 engine, in somewhat tamer form.
-At 5.2 liters of displacement, the engine generated an awe-inspiring 450 hp at 7000 rpm in the S8 and 398 lb-ft of torque, all shuffled to the tires via a Tiptronic six-speed automatic.
+The A8 was redesigned in that year, but it wouldn't be until 2007 that Audi would bring its second S8 to American drivers.
+The wait was worth it: instead of a V-8 engine underhood, the S8 bore a mighty, Lamborghini-derived V-10 engine.
+At 5.2 liters of displacement, the engine generated an awe-inspiring 450 hp at 7000 rpm in the S8 and 398 lb-ft of torque, only slightly down from Lambo spec, all shuffled to the tires via a Tiptronic six-speed automatic.
 Quattro all-wheel drive had variable torque distribution, with a rolling 40:60 split, with the ability to move up to 85 percent of the torque to the rear, or as much as 65 percent to the front.

-The S8’s transmission, steering, chassis, adaptive air suspension and brakes were upgraded, and it rolled on beefy 20-inch alloy wheels wearing 265/35 R20 high-performance (three-season) tires.
+The S8’s transmission, steering, chassis, adaptive air suspension, and brakes were upgraded compared to the rest of the A8 line, and it rolled on beefy 20-inch alloy wheels wearing 265/35 R20 high-performance (three-season) tires.
 Audi offered a carbon-fiber-trimmed interior, while its Multi Media Interface (MMI) system came standard.

 After ending that S8 model run in the 2009 model year, Audi once again put the uber-sedan on hold, this time until the 2013 model year.
 The latest Audi S8 has reverted back to V-8 form, but it hasn't lost any performance--it's more powerful, in fact, thanks to a 4.0-liter V-8 with twin turbocharging and 520 horsepower, as well as 481 pound-feet of torque.
 Via standard all-wheel drive and an eight-speed automatic, the S8 can drop 0–60 mph times of 3.9 seconds while delivering 19 miles per gallon on the EPA's combined cycle.